SpotlightKid/midiomatic/plugins.md

 * Configurable source controller number (0-127): modulation, breath, foot controller, expression, etc.
 * Any unconverted messages are kept in the plugin's output.
-* Original sourec Control Change messages can be optionally kept as well (useful, for example, to cascade other plugins handling the same CC after this plugin).
+* Original source Control Change messages can be optionally kept as well (useful, for example, to cascade other plugins handling the same CC after this plugin).